KharinAlex/PageIndexer/README.md

 Run Docker

-Build and start three containers configured for development work and tail the log output
+Build and start three containers configured for development work and tail the log output.
+This may take a several minutes during first run.

     make up